 After searching for years with therapists and self-examination to understand my crippling lack of self-esteem, your writings are a revelation to me.
 I'm sincerely grateful to you for your work and effort and for making this available to everyone online.

 the functions of virtually every mental organ.
-The algorithm could link them all into a single mind that could suture an artery, while recalling a tennis match.
+Pattern recognition could link them all into a single mind that could suture an artery, while recalling a tennis match.
 Starting at the input level, it

-of chocolate.
-We were blessed with millions of receptors, which flashed this magnificent perception of the world to the sensory regions of our
+focused your senses.
+Millions of receptors flashed a magnificent perception of the world to the sensory regions of our

-limbic system, where the algorithm could identify between good and bad happenings.
+The limbic system could identify good happenings from bad ones.
 It generated emotions.
 This mammalian region could drive

 us to attack in anger, or flee in terror.
-It was the limbic system, which held
+It held

-system was invisible to us.
-It was the algorithm, which caused the motor system to transform those emotions and feelings into actions.
+us in thrall.
+Emotions caused the motor systems to trigger actions.
 Hunger made us raid the frig.
-We went to work every day to avoid the pain of guilt.
+We went to work daily to avoid the pain of guilt.
 Love reminded us to pick up

 children from school.
 Hatred built the death camps.
 In the end, urges from the

-conquered the continents and explored the cosmos.
-Even more, the algorithm also pointed us to the divine, which defied logic and definition.
+cosmos.
+We could sail the oceans, fly the skies and explore the heavens.
+Even more, the algorithm also pointed to the divine, which defied logic and definition.
 We sensed the order and beauty, which, like the laws of nature, existed from the beginning of time.

-Over three decades have passed since my first glimpse of the truth.
-Like an ancient city hidden by forest cover, the vast and invisible city of the mind has many avenues linking its great palaces and temples.
-I also realized that those divine pattern recognition paths led to still spaces, untrammelled by the ravages of emotions and
+Over three decades have passed since my first glimpse of the vast and invisible city of the mind.
+THIS city has many avenues linking its great palaces and temples.
+Those divine pattern recognition paths also lead to still spaces, untrammelled by the ravages of emotions and

 feelings....
-Life was worth living!
-Even the great sages of the past advised us to still passions to empower the sublime within us.
+Stillness makes worth living!
+The great sages of the past advised the stilling of passions to empower the sublime within us.
 The divine stillness lives at the core.
-You too can find your home there.
+You too can live there.
+Even make it your home.